awsdocs/aws-security-hub-user-guide/doc_source/accounts-admin-member-relationship.md

 In each Region, the administrator account can view and manage findings for their member accounts in that Region\.

 In an aggregation Region, the administrator account can view and manage member account findings from linked Regions that are replicated to the aggregation Region\.
-For more information about finding aggregation, see [Aggregating findings across Regions](finding-aggregation.md)\.
+For more information about cross\-Region aggregation, see [Cross\-Region aggregation](finding-aggregation.md)\.